ShivamKukreja/json-to-yaml-1/README.md

 ## Getting Started & Installing

-To convert a file in the input folder
+To convert data.json in the input folder and create data.yaml in output folder:

 ```
 npm install